Evaluation Methodologies in Software Protection Research: Measurements

 Unfortunately, that threat to validity is not limited to the relatively few papers that completely lack any evaluation on the appropriate format.
-Further analysis revealed that of all goodware papers performing at least some evaluation on samples written in natively compiled languages, 32\%~$\hat{=}$~64/(194+7+1) actually only measure overhead (compilation time, run time, memory consumption, and power consumption) and applicability (i.\,e., to what percentage of a program is some transformation applicable).
-They do not measure any potency, resilience, stealth metrics or other from of protection strength on actual binaries.
-Additionally, 8.9\%~$\hat{=}$~18/(194+7+1) papers do measure strength-related features, but they do so on other representations, but as discussed we consider that a threat to validity.
-We consider this a major shortcoming and lack of maturity in native code obfuscation research.
+Further analysis revealed that of all goodware papers performing at least some evaluation on samples written in natively compiled languages, 32\%~$\hat{=}$~64/(194+7+1) actually only measure overhead (compilation time, run time, memory consumption, and power consumption) and applicability (i.e., to what percentage of a program is some transformation applicable).
+They do not measure any potency, resilience, stealth\changed{,} or other form of protection strength on actual binaries.
+Another 8.9\%~$\hat{=}$~18/(194+7+1) papers do measure strength-related features, but they do so on other representations.

+\bemph{We consider this lack of adequate strength measurements a major shortcoming and lack of maturity in obfuscation research for natively compiled goodware.}